jules2689/trudeau/docs/2020-04-19/trudeau.md

 On that note, I want to recognize the outstanding organisations across the country.
 Like the rick Hansen foundation that are bringing these issues to the fore.
-You are doing inc*ep credible work. and we are proud to be your partner.[speaking french].
+You are doing inc*ep credible work. and we are proud to be your partner.